matplotlib/matplotlib/doc/devel/testing.rst

 Optionally you can install:

 - pytest-cov_ (>=2.3.1) to collect coverage information
-- pytest-pep8_ to test coding standards
+- pytest-flake8_ to test coding standards using flake8_
 - pytest-timeout_ to limit runtime in case of stuck tests
 - pytest-xdist_ to run tests in parallel